1boch1/murphy/README.md

 ## Syntax

-This language only works with Integer Numbers
+- This language only works with Integer Numbers
+- IF, LET, IN, TEST, SUCCESS, FAIL, FUNC must be capitalized
+- Variables can't contain Capital Letters
+- Variables can't start with a Number

 ### Algebraic expressions